- About Us

 Wound Treatment Associate (WTA) Program

 The WOCN Society developed the Wound Treatment Associate (WTA®) Program as a continuing education program to further empower the wound, ostomy and continence (WOC) specialty nurses, and improve patient outcomes by strengthening the wound care team with a flexible education program that is applicable to all health care settings.
 The WTA Program prepares a non-WOC certified nurse to provide optimal care for patients with acute and chronic wounds under the direction of a WOC specialty nurse, WOC APRN, or physician.

 The WTA Program is not a certification program.
-It is a continuing education activity that offers 24.0 contact hours upon completion.
+It is a continuing education activity that offers 24.0 contact hours to nurses and 20.0 CCUs to physical therapists upon completion.
 WTA graduates are also eligible for the WTA-C certification.

 Why Choose The WTA Program?

 Legal Disclaimers: Wound, Ostomy and Continence Nurses Society (WOCN) makes no representations, warranties or guarantees as to, and assumes no responsibility for, the qualifications, competence, ability, actions, or omissions of any individual completing the WTA Program.
 The WOCN Society does not approve, promote, endorse, or certify any services or individuals who have completed the WTA Program, and the WTA Program may not be referenced in any way to imply such approval or endorsement.
 The WOCN Society and its Directors, Officers and volunteers expressly disclaim any and all liability for damages of any kind arising out of the use of performance of the services provided by anyone completing the WTA Program.

 No part of this content may be reproduced, photocopied, or republished in any form, in whole or in part, without written permission of the WOCN Society.
 This is proprietary information of the WOCN Society.